the-cc-dev/fieldmaster/readme.txt

 == Changelog ==

 = 0.0.1 =
-ACF (copyright Elliot Condon) forked and adapted to build Fields API, in accordance with the GPL license.
+ACF (copyright Elliot Condon) forked and adapted to build FieldMaster, in accordance with the GPL license.
 Code from directory /pro transferred into the main plugin directories.